-The George Project covers a large patch of dirt (2,839km2) in central South Australia.
+The George Project covers a large area prospective for roll-front style uranium (2,839km2) in central South Australia.

-The George Project complements our portfolio of New Energy Metals Assets and is 100% owned by RML.
+The George Project is 100% owned by RML.

 "Resolution generated the George Project in response to the looming energy crisis.
 We believe uranium will become a critical part of the solution to a net zero emissions future, as it will provide a clean, affordable and reliable baseload power source.
 The opportunity of near-surface HPSS was identified subsequently, by RML geologists as they assessed the George Project with a broader view of mineral prospectivity.
 The team recognised the significance of the HPSS in the context of increased commodity prices and the essential role played in the renewable energy sector."

 The Etadunna Prospect is defined over 1km2 by historical drilling and remains open in all directions.
 Historical Drilling intersected 34m @ 99.87% SiO2 from 2m.